 If you are a new coordinator, visit the Green Up Guides page to learn more about coordinating!

 You can save a jpeg version of our logo above by clicking on it to enlarge it and then selecting “save image as”.
+If you want to use the poster in your emails or newsletters download a PDF here: 2018 poster PDF or right-click over the image here and save image:

 Act 148 – Green Up Vermont has been given an exemption from the Agency of Natural Resources.
 It is encouraged, however, if your town has enough volunteers to help sort and wash containers that are dirty.
 It is voluntary not mandatory.